 But then the Lord imposed Himself on my life.
 I was regenerated.
 This life-altering event solved the perplexing riddle of my soul and set in motion the call of God, which has since defined my life.

-It was April 08, 1988–nearing the end of my sophomore year in Bible college–when I walked in the door of our home and saw the piano was missing.
+It was April 08, 1988--the end of my sophomore year in Bible college--when I walked in the door of our home and saw that the piano was missing.
 As I desperately ran through the house, it became apparent what had happened.
 My wife had chosen her adulterous lifestyle and taken our two children with her.
 It was the single most horrifying experience of my life.

 I lived the next nine years in isolated desperation.
 Alienated from my legalistic church community, I realized that every dream I dreamed for a life with a normal family experience was shattered.

-During this season I was physically and spiritually shaped by the mighty hand of God on how to live in the crucible of suffering.
+During this season I was physically and emotionally shaped by the mighty hand of God on how to live in the crucible of suffering.
 I went to college to become educated in the Bible.
 I was driven into the wilderness to become educated about God. (cf. Mark 1:12-13)

 Out of the Depths

 It would take me twenty-five years before I could write about the experiences of those dark days.
 For four years, I read and re-read the book of Job.
-I knew the end of the story–how the Lord re-blessed Job (Job 42:10), and I desperately wanted to experience this from God.
+I knew the end of the story--how the Lord re-blessed Job (Job 42:10), and I desperately wanted to experience this from God.